 Earlier this month, I was fortunate enough to take my first trip overseas.
 I visited two wonderful towns in Italy – Florence and Positano.
 Crowds of tourists aside, the trip exceeded my expectations in every way.

 If you’re stumped by how to experience aggressive growth through marketing, take a breath, buckle in, and let’s get ready for liftoff.
-Taking a new look at your marketing program and charting a new course toward growth could be your ticket to a celebratory bottle of fine prosecco after hitting your annual goals!
+Taking a new look at your marketing program and charting a new course toward profit could be your ticket to a celebratory bottle of fine prosecco after hitting your annual goals!

 Identifying how much to spend is the first step to planning a trip.
 As a traveler, the budget affects your options – first class (would have been nice) vs. coach; self-guided vs. group vs. private tours; three-star vs. five-star hotels.